skosch/YinYangFit/docs/source/index.markdown

-Even though the sides of the square are only weakly detected, the sum total of activations is enough to allow us to perceive the presence of a square although V1 detects no edges at the square's sides at all.
+Even though the sides of the square are only weakly detected, the sum total of activations is enough to allow us to perceive the presence of a square.
+Meanwhile, V1 detects no edges at the square's sides at all.

 ## Grouping via border ownership